zzzprojects/EntityFramework-FAQ/docs/pages/faq/insert-records.md

 ### Alternative to BulkInsert

-There are some free third party library alternative to Entity Framework Extensions, they are not hard to find but we don't recommand them since they work with simple scenario but fail at supporting complex type, inheritance and association.
+There are some free third-party libraries alternative to Entity Framework Extensions, they are not hard to find, but we don't recommend them since they work with the simple scenario but fail at supporting complex type, inheritance, and association.

 ### SqlBulkCopy

-Using SqlBulkCopy (for SQL Server) is without a doubt the fastest solution (very slighty faster than Entity Framework Extensions) but also the longer to implement.
+Using SqlBulkCopy (for SQL Server) is without a doubt the fastest solution (very slightly faster than Entity Framework Extensions) but also the longer to implement.

-Be careful, this solution add some code complexity for the maintenance team.
+Be careful; this solution adds some code complexity for the maintenance team.

 #### Steps to use SqlBulkCopy